Ben Hope Visitor Guide

 Ben Hope

-Heading back to the car park of Ben Hope you’ll get your first glimpse of the mountainous peak that awaits you, and with the tumbling waterfalls of the Allt-na-caillich burn cascading in front of you and alpine flowers spreading out around the base of the valley it has to be one of the most beautiful places in northern Scotland.
+Heading back to the car park of Ben Hope, you’ll get your first glimpse of the mountain that awaits you, with the tumbling waterfalls of the Allt-na-Caillich burn cascading in front of you and alpine flowers spreading out around the base of the glen.
+You’ll find more information about how to climb Ben Hope in the next section.

 Ben Hope

-3: It’s an easy enough climb if you’re fit but if you don’t feel up to it you’ll have a very nice walk along the single-track road that runs beneath Ben Hope.
+3: It’s an easy enough climb if you’re fit, but if you don’t feel up to it you can instead enjoy a nice walk along the single-track road that runs beneath Ben Hope.

-1: Due to its location near the coast, the weather can close in at the drop of a hat.
-Checking the weather forecast is a must for this mountain climb.
+1: Due to its location near the coast, the weather can change suddenly.
+Checking the weather forecast before leaving home is a must-do for this mountain climb.

-2: Get a decent map before you climb Ben Hope.
+2: Purchase a decent map before you climb Ben Hope as it will be invaluable if you lose sight of the track.
+It will also help you explore more of this remote part of Scotland.
 Buy OS Landranger maps direct from Ordnance Survey.

 Ben Hope